 Also your physical body movements in nature, are well — more natural.
 Uneven landscapes, hills, dips, stepping over logs etc. will exercise a wide range of muscles and tendons.
 This can even work to prevent injuries and help existing ones more than walking or running on a level road or treadmill.

 Obviously though, you have to be careful not to trip or fall in a hole!
 And always be wary of other physical dangers, such as wildlife, before venturing out.

 Ramp Up Your Cognitive Function

-It may be surprising, but it appears that being out in nature actually improves our brain’s executive functions.
+It may be surprising, but it appears that being out in nature improves our brain’s executive functions.
 These functions include memory, planning ability, making decisions, strategic thinking, and resisting impulses to basically carry out a strategy or a plan.

-In a significant 2008 study, Berman and colleagues showed how brain functions such as memory are improved after a walk in nature as opposed to one in an urban area.
+In a 2008 study, Berman and colleagues showed how brain functions such as memory are improved after a walk in nature as opposed to one in an urban area.

 A reason for this appears to be that we have less negative thought rumination while in a natural environment.
 Rumination is where you think of something negative and your mind goes over and over it until the pathways of those thoughts are strong enough that it tends to perpetuate.

 Too much rumination has been associated with more serious anxiety and depression disorders.